Alcohol and I first met when I was 11 and we quickly became best friends for the next decade and a half or so.

 The way a simple bit of liquid could instantly turn me into this free-spirited, fun, carefree, gregarious girl who didn’t have to feel was just heavenly – until of course it wasn’t.

 In April 2012 life threw me the most painful, shocking, horrific incident, the likes of which sent me into a tailspin that has forever changed me and continues to change me in all the best ways to this day.
 Of course I turned to all of my (then) trusty resources – Maker’s Mark, cigarettes, and lots and lots of fast food.
 However, for this magnitude of grief and life altering situation, those vices simply wouldn’t cut it and would’ve surely been my demise.

 So, I haven’t had a drink since Dec.
-27, 2013, about three and a half years ago.
-It started as simply a self-imposed year challenge to be sober; after all, I was not the “classic alcoholic” – had never wrecked cars, lost jobs, been arrested, etc. And, three and a half years later, I can honestly say I don’t plan on ever having another drink as long as I live.
+27, 2013.
+It started as simply a self-imposed year challenge to be sober; after all, I was not the “classic alcoholic” – had never wrecked cars, lost jobs, been arrested, etc. I can honestly say I don’t plan on ever having another drink as long as I live.

 When I first quit drinking, I felt wobbly, to say the least.
 To deal with the wobbles, I took on the role of drill sergeant with myself – afraid to “go back to my old ways,” afraid to feel what had been pushed down (or drank down, rather) for over a decade, and so my “new drink” became pushing, forcing, “adulting” to the max.
 Little Devon never felt safe to express when she was actually little and then when there was sobriety and clarity, adult Devon continued to push her down and ignore her pain.